FormidableLabs/trace-deps/README.md

 _Parameters_:

 * `srcPath` (`string`): source file path to trace
+* `mode` (`string`): Node.js import mode to use for tracing.
+    * The presently active versions of Node.js (v12+) include support for [ECMAScript module imports](https://nodejs.org/api/esm.html) and an updated `package.json` [scheme](https://nodejs.org/api/packages.html) that allows modules to declare a complicated array of `exports`.
+Making things even more challenging is that various `exports` sub-features have been implemented in different versions of Node.js v12.
+    * The practical upshot is that users need to make sure that their ultimate production Node.js runtime version has set `trace-deps` into the appropriate mode to package the correct dependencies used at runtime.
+    * `trace-deps` simplifies the tracing scenarios to the following:
+        * `NODE_LEGACY_CJS`: Legacy CommonJS `require`s read off `package.json:main` like in all of Node.js v10 and earlier.
+        * `NODE_MODERN_CJS`: Modern CommonJS `require`s which will infer paths off `package.json:exports` before looking to `package.json:main`.
+        * `NODE_ESM`: Modern ESM `import`s which will infer paths off `package.json:exports`.
 * `ignores` (`Array<string>`): list of package prefixes to ignore tracing entirely
 * `allowMissing` (`Object.<string, Array<string>`): Mapping of (1) absolute source file paths and (2) package name or relative file path keys to permitted missing module prefixes values.
     * Source file keys must match the entire file path (e.g., `/FULL/PATH/TO/entry.js`) while package keys are the start of package name either alone or with the rest of the relative path to ultimate file (e.g., `lodash`, `@scope/pkg` or `@scope/pkg/some/path/to/file.js`).